parthpatel002/Network_Programming/Assignment_2/Q2/README.md

-# Network Programming Assignment 2 - Part 2
+# Network Programming Assignment 2 - Part 2 (TFTP Server - RFC 1350)

 This folder contains my solutions for part 2 of assignment 2 of on-campus Network Programming (IS F462) course.
 The file description is as follows: